kesne/jeopardy-bot/README.md

 Deploying JeopardyBot on Heroku is extremely simple.
 Simply click the deploy button below.

-Once your instance is deployed, the JeopardyBot admin panel will open, and walk you through the setup process for Slack.
+Once your instance is deployed, click the "View" button, and the JeopardyBot admin panel will open, and walk you through the setup process for Slack.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+You can also go to the admin panel directly by navigating to `<appname>.herokuapp.com/admin`.

 ## How to Play